baobaocoding/PythonBasis/Python/VarCalc/README.md

 * But not a multiple of 100
 * But can be a multiple of 400

+> Hint: "a number is a multiple of x" can be represented by "number % x == 0"

 ```py
 def isLeap(year):
     """ determine if a year is leap year or not """